About Kashmir Great Lake Trek

 Needless to say, a trek in the land known as “Paradise on Earth” is a heavenly experience.
 This challenging 75 km long trek is worth every bit of effort.

-The seven stunning high-altitude lakes – Vishansar, Kishansar, Gadsar, Satsar, Gangbal, Nandkol, and Dal Lake are the main highlight of the trek.
+The seven stunning high-altitude lakes – Vishansar, Kishansar, Gadsar, Satsar, Gangbal, Nandkol, and Dal Lake are the main highlights of the trek.

 This trek is full of ascents and descents and includes routes through several mountain passes.
 The highest of which is the Gadsar Pass, at an altitude of almost 13700 feet above sea level.